Articles in this section

 End Using

-A complete working example to create HTML String from multiple Excel cell range can be downloaded from HTMLString-from-MultipleRange.zip.
+A complete working example to create an HTML string from multiple Excel cell ranges can be downloaded from HTMLString-from-MultipleRange.zip.

 By executing the program, you will get the output HTML as follows.